The new relationship checklist

 You’ve been dating for a little while now.
 You see him a few nights a week and you know what coffee he has and what the tattoo on his waist means.
 There are sexy times and long talks and feelings.
 Right now, he’s a little bit perfect and you’re starting to wonder if it’s time to have The Big Chat and make it official.

 The beginning of a relationship is a lot of fun and it’s easy to get caught up in all the exciting possibilities.
-But before you get in deep, it’s a good idea to take a level-headed look at your compatibility, and that means checking in on a few important things.
+But before you get in deep, it’s a good idea to check for red flags and take a level-headed look at your compatibility, and that means checking in on a few important things.

 We know this can be a tricky conversation.
 There’s the worry of whether they feel the same way, let alone the different things to talk about!